 - Access Policy Refactoring.
 Some of the access policies may not work as expected due to the fact that we completely rewrote the entire plugin.
 Refer to the Access Policy Reference Page to verify that your resources and actions are defined properly.
 Contact us, if assistance is needed.

 - Import/Export Feature is Removed.
 Due to non-negotiable rules, this feature has been removed.
 We encourage you to build a colletion of access policies that enhance your website security and complience.

 For the next few months, we are going to work on the following items as part of our commitment:

 - E-Commerce Add-On.
 AAM 6.0.0 completely changes the way it works with all existing extensions and premium add-ons.
 E-Commerce currently is compatible only with AAM version 5 and we are rewriting it to be enhanced with more features.
 Currently estimated to be delivered by the mid of December;

 - User Activity Monitoring.
 This is one of our biggest targets for the next 2-3 months.
 This is going to be available as a free WordPress plugin with an opt-in option for our SaaS solution.
 More details are coming later;

 AAM today is already a well-recognized solution for the WordPress CMS.
 It is actively used by a very large number of websites, including really big international corporations, governments around the world, and highly regulated industries.
 That alone speaks about the great value proposition that AAM provides.

 This factor was the main reason, we’ve completely revised the entire plugin’s implementation (over 200 files and more than 1.5 million characters of code) to meet high quality and security standards.

-AAM 6.0.0 is just the beginning for the new generation of access, security and compliance suite of tools that will change the way people manage WordPress websites.
-We strongly believe in our vision and we take one day-at-a-time to deliver our commitments.
+AAM 6.0.0 is just the beginning of the new generation of access, security, and compliance suite of tools that will change the way people manage WordPress websites.
+We strongly believe in our vision and we take one-day-at-a-time to deliver our commitments.